This easy and quick pencil skirt pattern is the perfect fit

 If you’re looking for a simple but comfortable and flattering skirt, this knit pencil skirt is it!
-This skirt tutorial will teach you how to make your own simple skirt pattern with elastic waist, made for your own body shape and measurements and that will fit you perfectly!
+This skirt tutorial will teach you how to make your own simple pencil skirt pattern with elastic waist, made for your own body shape and measurements and that will fit you perfectly!